Cooper's Hill Cheese-Rolling and Wake: Format

-From the top of the hill, a 7-9 lb round of Double Gloucester cheese is sent rolling down the hill, which is 200 yd long, and with a slope of around 50 percent (26.6 degrees).
+From the top of Cooper's Hill, a 7-9 lb round of Double Gloucester cheese is sent rolling down the hill, which is 287 m high, 200 yd long, and has a slope of around 50 percent.
 Competitors then start racing down the hill after the cheese.

 The competitors aim to catch the cheese; however, it has around a one-second head start and can reach high speeds, enough to knock over and injure a spectator.
 The first person over the finish line at the bottom of the hill wins the cheese, even though the cheese is never actually caught.
 Multiple races are held during the day, with separate events for men and women.
-Participants in the downhill races must be over the age of 18.
+Participants in the downhill races must be over the age of 10.